pineappletapped/pineappletapped_portal_v2/docs/feature-connection-review.md

   1. Backfill recent login events (if required) by replaying authentication audit logs or prompting affected users.
   2. Verify that the admin login history page respects role-based access and shows scoped results for non-staff viewers after the change.

-## CRM workspace (`/crm`)
+## CRM navigation (`/crm`)
 - **What exists:** A dedicated CRM hub exposes links to leads, groups, opportunities, proposals, and quote requests for staff or client admins.【F:apps/web/app/crm/page.tsx†L1-L36】
-- **Status:** The admin dashboard quick links now surface the CRM workspace alongside the client directory, and the franchise portal highlights the leads view so territory owners can open the CRM without a deep link.【F:apps/web/app/admin/ClientPage.tsx†L236-L287】【F:apps/web/app/franchise/ClientPage.tsx†L912-L977】
+- **Status:** The admin dashboard quick links now surface the CRM area under a single “CRM” link, and the franchise portal highlights the filtered leads view without referencing a separate workspace button.【F:apps/web/app/admin/ClientPage.tsx†L236-L287】【F:apps/web/app/franchise/ClientPage.tsx†L912-L977】
 - **Remaining follow-up tasks:**
   1. Ensure CRM subpages inherit consistent layout and breadcrumbs when linked from the admin and franchise entry points.
-  2. Communicate the new navigation path to operations staff and franchisees so they know where to find CRM tools.
+  2. Communicate the refreshed navigation labels to operations staff and franchisees so they know where to find CRM tools.

 ## Storage automation (`/admin/storage`)
 - **What exists:** Administrators can configure the Google Drive automation defaults that provision client folders and assign HQ access for new orders.【F:apps/web/app/admin/storage/ClientPage.tsx†L1-L202】